mikebharris/BAMS/README.md

 ## Someone arrives but hasn't booked

 * Slap them, gently.
 * Welcome them.
 * From the Home Screen go to the Add Screen by pressing F3.
 * Press the F5 key until their Arrival Day matches today.
 * Press the F6 key until their Status is A.
 * Press the F7 key to toggle Paid? to read Y.
 * Then edit the Pay amount field to be the amount they paid.
 * Add any other details required and hit F8 to save.

 ## Someone phones up and says they've cancelled

 * Comiserate with them.
-* From the Home Screen go to the Authcode Screen by pressing F2.
+* From the Home Screen go to the Search Screen by pressing F4.
-* If the person knows their authcode, you can type it in and press ENTER on this screen to bring up their record.
+* Search for them using their AuthCode, Name or Email, using F5, F6 or F7 respectively.
 * Their arrival status should be C.  If they paid in advance, their payment status (Paid?) will be Y.
-* Edit their record by pressing F4.
 * Press the F6 key until their Status is X.
 * If they have already paid, say that they will get the many back, but a week or so after BarnCamp is over.
 * Hit F8 to save.

 ## Someone phones up and says they are turning up on a different day to what they thought

-* From the Home Screen go to the Authcode Screen by pressing F2.
+* From the Home Screen go to the Search Screen by pressing F4.
-* If the person knows their authcode, you can type it in and press ENTER on this screen to bring up their record.
+* Search for them using their AuthCode, Name or Email, using F5, F6 or F7 respectively.
 * Their arrival status should be C.
-* Edit their record by pressing F4.
 * Press the F5 key until their Arrival Day matches the new day they think they will arrive on.
 * Make any other changes necessary and hit F8 to save.